scharlau/Temperature_Conversion/README.md

            return @celsius_temp
         end

 I'll leave you to set up the celsius.html.erb page to display the result.
-You can display ruby variables in a view with <%= @variable_name %>.
+You can display ruby variables in a view with <%= @variable_name %> where @variable_name is whatever name you want to see such as @celsius_temp.

 Round one: Edit index and celsius views so that you land on the index page and fill in the form with the temperature in farhrenheit that you'd like to convert, press a button, and then end up on the celsius page with the result of your conversion.